 After completing the rotation process, you may notice that your pages have the right orientation but not the right order.
 This is because you may accidentally misalign pages during the rotation process.

 The key to resolving this is to rearrange your pages.
-For instance, the PDF.net rearranging tool allows you to click on a page and drag it anywhere while holding it.
+For instance, the pdf.net rearranging tool allows you to click on a page and drag it anywhere while holding it.
 Furthermore, using our software can spare you from making unnecessary reorders in the first place, as it is completely reliable and error-free.

-How to Rotate a PDF Document FAQ
+How to Rotate a PDF Document FAQs

 #1.
 Can I rotate all pages in a PDF at once?

-Yes, you can rotate all pages in a PDF at once using the PDF.net tool.
+Yes, you can rotate all pages in a PDF at once using the pdf.net tool.
 You should open the website, choose the rotate tool, upload your document, click the Select all button, apply the rotation, save, and download the file.

 #2.
 Will the rotated PDF maintain its quality?